Tamer Oyguç

-Tamer Oyguç (born January 11, 1966 in Malatya Turkey) is a former Turkish professional basketball player.
+Tamer Oyguç (born January 11, 1966) is a former Turkish professional basketball player.
 He finished his Army Duty in Ankara (Etimesgut) as a player of Karagücü National Team.
 He has 2nd division winner at this team.
 He spent most of his career with Efes Pilsen.
 The former center is 2.10 m tall and wore the number 13 jersey for all teams he played on.
 In his playing times, he was famous for his hook shots.

 International career

 Oyguç is a former Turkish national team center.